 7. Seaside campsite near Qalhat

 Waking up to the sunrise over the ocean was great, unfortunately, I forgot to take a picture.
-Reachable with a regular 2wd car (if you drive slowly).
+It can be done in a regular 2wd car if you drive slowly and carefully.

 8. Campsite Wadi Tayin near Tool